-- Please make sure you’ve set up and authenticated an integration for Bitbucket under MORE > Integrations (as described in the Creating a new Bitbucket integration section above).
+- Please make sure you’ve set up and authenticated an integration for Bitbucket under INTEGRATIONS (as described in the Creating a new Bitbucket integration section above).

-- The creator of the integration should make sure they’ve added all of the Projects and Repositories they expect to push and receive commits from in the Bitbucket Integration Configuration page (MORE > Integrations).
+- The creator of the integration should make sure they’ve added all of the Projects and Repositories they expect to push and receive commits from in the Bitbucket Integration Configuration page (INTEGRATIONS).

 - Within Bitbucket, please ensure that the Organization you want to connect to via an integration allows third-party access to Pivotal Tracker under Settings > Third-Party Access.